tzutoo/RD-Agent/README.md

   - json_mode
   - embedding query

-- For example: If you are using the `OpenAI API`, you have to configure your GPT model in the `.env` file like this.
+- Configure your GPT model in the `.env` file like this:
   ```bash
   cat << EOF  > .env
   OPENAI_API_KEY=<replace_with_your_openai_api_key>